Point Evaluation & The Need for RKHS

 emphasizing the Riesz duality.

-Two properties follow immediately from this definition and are so fundamental that
+Two identities follow immediately from this definition and are so fundamental that they deserve

 Theorem: The Reproducing Property